 Policies, procedures, rights and responsibilities pertaining to graduate assistantships in the School of Human Services are based upon the Graduate Handbook and interpreted or clarified in this document.
-Copies of the Graduate Handbook.
 All faculty, staff and graduate assistants should familiarize themselves with both this document and the Graduate Handbook.